So you’re planning an event on the Indiana University Bloomington campus—but you’re a student, not an event planner. You’ve come to the right place.

 On the "Manage Events" page for your organization, click the blue button titled "Create Event."

-In the "Time and Place" section on the first page of the form, select “Add Reservation Request.”
+In the "Time and Place" section on the first page of the event submission form, select “Add Reservation Request.”

 Enter the date and time information and select “Browse Available Rooms.”